ncatlab/nlab-content/pages/0/5/0/3/3050/content.md

 ### Comomadic descent for modules, using Sweedler corings

+There is a [[bifibration]] $Mod \to Rings$ from the category of modules over any ring, mapping each module to the ring that it is a module over.
+This models, dually,  an algebraic version of [[vector bundle]]s over [[affine scheme]]s.

-Descent for a [[Sweedler coring]] is comonadic descent.
-See there for more details and geometric interpretations.
+Comonadic descent for this bifibration is the same as descent for a [[Sweedler coring]] See there for more details and geometric interpretations.

 ### Gluing categories from localizations